 It’s 2008 and there I was, standing on a subway platform, in downtown Manhattan waiting for my train, not to board it… but to jump in front of it.
-Fresh out of family court, feeling tired and very much defeated after going in convinced that my days of physical, mental, financial, and sexual abuse were over.
-Standing there waiting to end my misery, I thought of a little boy who would grow up without his mom, then I thought maybe, just maybe, there’s more to life than this.
-My son who is the light of my life was very small at the time and was being used in court to punish me, because I dared to think that I could be so much more than just somebody’s domestic punching bag.
-After a few trains came by, I snapped out of it, turned around and walked away, but that was only the beginning.
+A very young and clueless me, fresh out of family court, feeling tired and very much defeated after going in convinced that my days of physical, mental, financial, and sexual abuse were over.

 I had absolutely no idea who I was, born and raised in the Dominican Republic with complete confusion over my “duties” as a woman—under the boot of an extremely patriarchal upbringing.
 This is how I ended up in a dangerously toxic marriage at a very young age, and by walking away I became homeless as a result.